Finding Quality Montessori Schools

 There are 10 steps on the Pathway.
 Step 1 is the entry point for member schools that commit to engaging in continuous improvement.
 Step 10 is School Accreditation, a goal for some of our member schools.

 If you are interested in a Montessori school, ask if it’s on the AMS Pathway.
-If it is, find out what step it is on and to what step it aspires.
+If it is, talk with them about their Pathway journey to discover the areas in which they choose to continuously improve.
 If the school is not on the Pathway, don’t hesitate to ask why not.

 And, if you are using our School Locator, you will know a school is on the Pathway if it is has a Pathway seal on its profile page.
 The number on the seal indicates the school’s current Pathway step.